Archer Avenue

 Archer Avenue, sometimes known as Archer Road outside the Chicago, Illinois city limits, and also known as State Street only in Lockport, Illinois and Fairmont, Illinois city limits, is a street running northeast-to-southwest between Chicago's Chinatown and Lockport.
-Archer follows the original trail crossing the Chicago Portage between the Chicago River and the Des Plaines River, and parallels the path of the Illinois and Michigan Canal and the Alton Railroad.
+Archer follows the original trail crossing the Chicago Portage between the Chicago River and the Des Plaines River, and parallels the path of the Illinois and Michigan Canal and the Joliet Subdivision of the Alton Railroad.
 As a main traffic artery, it has largely been replaced by the modern Stevenson Expressway.

 The street was named after the first commissioner of the Illinois and Michigan Canal, William Beatty Archer.
 One early map of Chicago (ca. 1830) listed what may have been the future Archer Road as "The Road to Widow Brown's".

 Route description

 The east end of Archer begins in Chicago's Chinatown, then passes through the Bridgeport, McKinley Park and Brighton Park neighborhoods on its way to Archer Heights and Garfield Ridge.
 Outside Chicago, Archer Avenue/Road passes through the villages of Summit, Justice, Willow Springs, and the southern edge of Lemont before terminating on the north side of Lockport.
 Between Summit and Lockport, Archer Avenue is designated as a part of Illinois Route 171.